Kitchen and Other Stories

 Pin the Recipe

-Want a heathy snack?
-Then why not try my masala spiced sweet potato wedges.
+Want a healthy snack?
+Then why not try my masala-spiced sweet potato wedges?

-Sweet potatoes are a good source of fibre, vitamin C, Vitamin A, carbohydrate and antioxidants, thus they are a healthy alternative to the common potato.
+Sweet potatoes are a good source of fibre, vitamin C, Vitamin A, carbohydrates, and antioxidants; thus, they are a healthy alternative to the common potato.
 To keep these sweet potato wedges as healthy as possible, I use only a small amount of oil for the roasting.
-I also have a loaded sweet potato recipe for you to try.
+I also have a loaded sweet potato recipe and my sweet potato lentil shepherd's pie for you to try.

 By the way, the sweet potato is only a distant relative of the common potato.
 In fact, they are part of the bindweed family, the sweet potato being the tuberous root.